Schm1tz1/confluent-kubernetes-playbook/cp-rbac-ldap/README.md

 kubectl port-forward -n confluent svc/controlcenter 9021:9021
 ```
 Then point you browser to thre ingress URL or to `https://localhost:9021` - accept the self-signed certificate.
-You can log in with the credentials from `fileUserPassword.txt` - for example user `testuser1` with password `password1`.